Narayan Sarovar Sanctuary: Birds

 The avifauna study of the sanctuary was specifically undertaken at the initiative of the Gujarat Institute of Desert Ecology, in 1997–98 to evolve a 'Management Plan' that conserves the bird species.
 The study has identified 161 species (46 families) of which 112 are resident species (of 36 families) and 38 are migrants – majority are wetland birds – belonging to 13 families, vis-a-vis an earlier study that had identified 112 species of 36 families of which 23 were migrants.
 The study also provides detailed information of the avifauna in respect of each habitat of the sanctuary for resident and migratory birds, region wise, season wise and feeding habit wise.

 The abundant species identified were: grey francolin, Eurasian collared dove, laughing dove, Indian robin, red-vented bulbul, common babbler, house sparrow and plain munia.
 Greater short-toed lark (Calandrella brachydactyla) was the common migratory bird seen here in large numbers.

 The birds sighted less frequently, called the 'specialists' were ortolan bunting, desert warbler, pied tit, white-browed fantail, lesser spotted eagle, sirkeer malkoha, Eurasian wryneck and yellow-crowned woodpecker.

 Mammals

-The faunal diversity consists of 14 species of mammals, nine species of reptiles and six species of snakes.
-Some of the important ones supported by the sanctuary include: chinkara, blackbuck, caracal, desert cat, pangolin, great Indian bustard, porcupine, blue bull or nilgai (Boselaphus tragocamelus), Indian boar (Sus scrofa), Indian wolf (Canis lupus pallipes), Indian grey mongoose (Urva edwardsii), hare, striped hyena (Hyaena hyaena) and the peafowl.
+Some of the mammals present include chinkara, blackbuck, caracal, desert cat, pangolin, great Indian bustard, porcupine, blue bull or nilgai (Boselaphus tragocamelus), wild boar (Sus scrofa), Indian wolf (Canis lupus pallipes), Indian grey mongoose (Urva edwardsii), hare, striped hyena (Hyaena hyaena) and the peafowl.

-The caracal is considered endangered in Gujarat and vulnerable internationally, has been seen now in this sanctuary at Kutch after a lapse of almost 10 years.
-Gujarat Institute of Desert Ecology (Bhuj) sighted two individuals in February and March 1998.
-Other species present include honey badger (Mellivora capensis), pangolin (Manis crassicaudata) and desert fox (Vulpes vulpes pusila).
+The caracal is considered endangered in Gujarat and has been seen now in this sanctuary at Kutch after a lapse of almost 10 years.
+Staff of the Gujarat Institute of Desert Ecology sighted two individuals in February and March 1998.
+Other species present include honey badger (Mellivora capensis), Indian pangolin (Manis crassicaudata) and red fox (Vulpes vulpes).